 Your employees possess the ability to accelerate innovation by using technology to generate new value for the world.
 Bridgestone Americas CISO Tom Corridon looks towards the future by making sustainability development a priority.
 Through their involvement with the E8 Mission, Bridgestone is providing value for the customer as well as their community at large.
 Corridon looks at innovations in cybersecurity as an opportunity to make a change internally and benefit the company externally.
 Using cybersecurity audit evaluations as an example, organizations can uncover flaws and recognize ways to move faster, save money, and retain customer trust.

 Visibility that delivers focus.

-Your board’s ability to see and understand the security posture of your organisation is central to your team’s ability to protect sensitive data.
+Your board’s ability to see and understand the security posture of your organization is central to your team’s ability to protect sensitive data.
 John Buhl, Director of Cloud, Platform, and Security for Xsolis talks about the importance of securing healthcare records.
-Buhl points to employees as one of the most important vectors organisations need to protect.
+Buhl points to employees as one of the most important vectors organizations need to protect.
 Ensuring all stakeholders have the information they need to understand the security posture allows Buhl and his team to communicate the company’s level of risk.
-This mitigates vulnerabilities across the organisation, from the board to employees.
+This mitigates vulnerabilities across the organization, from the board to employees.

 Transformation of digital ecosystems.